 If you purchase postage outside of Etsy, check with your delivery provider to make sure they transmit this number electronically when they process your package.
 This tax number should not be written on the package.
 However, make sure the net amount of the order is displayed on the front of the package in Euro.
 The Euro amount may either be printed on the label or hand-written by you on the package

-Since these regulations are new, many delivery companies are still figuring out their IOSS intake and delivery flows.
-It’s best to check with your delivery provider to know exactly what process you should be following.
+Since each postal carrier may have different processes, it's best to check with your delivery provider to know exactly what process you should be following.

 The IOSS number is different from the tariff code.
 You may be required to add a tariff code to package into the EU.
 Learn more about tariff codes.

 Other countries may also apply customs duty and/or VAT on goods purchased from another country.
 As the threshold for the application of such charges may vary from country to country, please contact your local customs/ tax office and local tax advisor for further information.